gitlabhq/gitlabhq/doc/topics/application_development_platform/index.md

 ### Compute

-Because at GitLab we are [cloud-native first](https://about.gitlab.com/handbook/product/#cloud-native-first) our Application Development Platform will focus on providing robust support for Kubernetes first with other platforms to follow.
+Because at GitLab we are [cloud-native first](https://about.gitlab.com/handbook/product/#cloud-native-first) our Application Development Platform initially focuses on providing robust support for Kubernetes, with other platforms to follow.
 Teams can bring their own clusters and we will additionally make it easy to create new infrastructure with various cloud providers.